 This course addresses topics that are personal in nature.
-The student is encouraged to participate in class discussion/presentations, but the student is not required to share personal information with classmates.
-Also, the student is advised to use discretion in self-disclosure with classmates and the instructor.
-It is anticipated that fellow students will be respectful and not disclose information that is shared in class, but the instructor cannot guarantee confidentiality of information that the student shares with classmates.
-Thus, the student is responsible for the information that he/she shares, and should not share information that he/she does not want others to know.
+Students are encouraged to participate in class discussion/presentations but are not required to share personal information with classmates.
+It is recommended that students use discretion in self-disclosure with classmates and the instructor.
+While it is expected that fellow classmates will be respectful and not disclose information that is shared in class, the instructor cannot guarantee confidentiality of information.
+Thus, students are responsible for the information that they share and should not share information they do not want others to know.